‘UFO’ over the Las Vegas Strip? More likely a rare weather phenomenon

-Spoiler alert: It was probably just a weather phenomenon, though a rare one for the Las Vegas valley.
+Spoiler alert: It was probably just a weather phenomenon, though a rare one for the Las Vegas valley, KLAS reports.

 Workers at the Sapphire Gentleman’s Club on Sammy Davis Jr. Drive posted the first videos of the phenomenon early on the morning of Friday, Dec.
 23. From the parking lot, they filmed what appeared to be groups of red and white lights shining in the clouds.